UBC-MDS/532_group17/README.md

     the year(s) when the art was installed, the type (or category) of art (mural, sculpture etc.), and the neighborhood of interest.
 -   `The main map panel`: It displays the locations of the public art.
-When first opening the application (without any user input) the map will display number of arts in each neighborhood.
+When first opening the application (without any user input) the map will display all the art pieces in Vancouver and the corresponding statistics, such as number of arts in each neighborhood, the number of arts for each art type, and more.
 The user can also interact with the map directly.
 When selecting an icon of interest, a panel will appear providing the user all the details about that particular public art piece (including the name of the work, an image of it, the artist name, its address and finally a website link with more information about the art).